Financial Planning After Graduation

 Start Saving for Retirement as Part of Financial Planning

 The sooner you start doing this, the better.
 If your employer offers a 401(k), take advantage of it.
-If you have the money taken directly out of your paycheck from day one, you’ll never miss it.
+Having the money taken directly out of your paycheck from day one means you’ll never miss it.
 If a 401(k) isn’t an option, you can work with a financial planner to open a Roth IRA.

 Looking for a great beginner’s app for investing?
 Check out Acorns– Acorns Invest streamlines investing by automatically rounding up spare change from purchases and investing it in diversified ETF portfolios.
 This platform offers custom portfolio options, recurring investments, and comprehensive financial services, including retirement accounts and personal checking.
 Designed for ease of use, Acorns caters to both novice and seasoned investors, providing a secure and educational approach to growing wealth.